zephyrproject-rtos/zephyr/boards/xen/xenvm/doc/index.rst

 The kernel currently does not support other hardware features on this platform.

-The default configuration using GICv2 can be found in :zephyr_file:`boards/xenvm/xenvm_defconfig`

-The default configuration using GICv3 can be found in :zephyr_file:`boards/xenvm/xenvm_xenvm_gicv3_defconfig`
+The default configuration for this board can be found in these files:

+- ``boards/arm64/xenvm/Kconfig.defconfig``
+- ``boards/arm64/xenvm/xenvm_defconfig``

 Devices
 ========